Lenovo Essential desktops: 2010

 The Lenovo H Series desktop launched in 2010 was the H230.

 H230

 The H230 was launched at the same time as the Lenovo IdeaCentre K300 desktop.
-The desktop offered an Intel Core 2 Duo processor, Intel GMA integrated graphics, 4GB of RAM, a 640GB hard disk drive, and a DVD reader/writer.
+The desktop offered an Intel Core 2 Duo processor, Intel GMA integrated graphics, 4 GB of RAM, a 640 GB hard disk drive, and a DVD reader/writer.

 2009

 The Lenovo H Series desktops released in 2009 were the H200 and the H210.

 H200

 The H200 was announced by Lenovo at CES 2009.
-It offered the Intel Atom 230 processor, 1GB of RAM, and a 160GB hard disk drive.
-It was Lenovo’s first desktop with the low power Intel Atom processor.
-The CPU incorporated a fanless design, minimizing desktop noise and, according to tech2, made the H200 Lenovo’s quietest desktop.
+It offered the Intel Atom 230 processor, 1 GB of RAM, and a 160 GB hard disk drive.
+It was Lenovo's first desktop with the low power Intel Atom processor.
+The CPU incorporated a fanless design, minimizing desktop noise and, according to tech2, made the H200 Lenovo's quietest desktop.
 The display was 15.4 inch Thin-film Transistor (TFT) screen.

 H210

 The Lenovo H210 was also released in 2009 as part of the Essential range of desktops.
 PCWorld listed the pros of the desktop as above average performance for a desktop that cost less than US$500.
 The cons were listed as average expandability.
-Although PCWorld reported that the desktop was “one of the better sub-$500 systems”, it was reported not to handle games well.
+Although PCWorld reported that the desktop was "one of the better sub-$500 systems", it was reported not to handle games well.
 The inability to handle games came from the integrated graphics – Intel GMA 3100 graphics.
-The H210 could not run PCWorld’s Unreal Tournament 3 benchmark and offered only 24 frames per second on Far Cry (at a resolution of 1280x1024 with no antialiasing).
+The H210 could not run PCWorld's Unreal Tournament 3 benchmark and offered only 24 frames per second on Far Cry (at a resolution of 1280x1024 with no antialiasing).